SteveBarnett/Remixing/_thinking/walking-meditation.md

     - pay extra attention to the first step. like it's the first step.
 - When you notice that your mind has wandered, you've been lost in thought: no problem.
 Just begin again
 - Notice how your body shifts, how your weight shifts, even before you lift your foot
-- Notice how your experience never starts changing
+- Notice how your experience never stops changing

 ### [Walking Meditation - Sam Harris](https://dynamic.wakingup.com/course/CO566AA21?code=SC541514D&share_id=E579D643&source=content%20share) and [Walking Meditation from Retreat - Sam Harris](https://dynamic.wakingup.com/course/C1C0E1?code=SC541514D&share_id=339F09F7&source=content%20share)